Powered by

 It is not easy for girls to make a future in sports, the girls who fight against society and family to stand tall in playgrounds face many types of criticism every day.

 Pooja says that when she goes to the playground wearing shorts, boys and even the teachers comment.
 They say 'Don't wear such short clothes'.
 "If you don't wear comfortable clothes in the playground, how will you play? why doesn't anyone say anything to the boys?" asks Pooja.
-"When we go to ask boys for sports equipment, they don't even refrain from questioning our character, they say we know what kind of girl you are."

-Chandni's mother says that she does not discriminate between her son and daughter, "I tell Chandni that you also go running, play, do whatever you want, don't be like us, you can do what we could not do.
+"I tell Chandni that you also go running, play, do whatever you want, don't be like us, you can do what we could not do.
 You might get selected for police recruitment.
 If I had got a chance, I would have run a lot."

-In India, 29 percent of women engage in sports in comparison to 42 percent of men according to a report.
-A little more than 33 percent of respondents consider sports like boxing, kabaddi, and weightlifting inappropriate for girls and women.
+In India, 29 per cent of women engage in sports in comparison to 42 per cent of men according to a report.
+A little more than 33 per cent of respondents consider sports like boxing, kabaddi, and weightlifting inappropriate for girls and women.
 They believe sports are unsafe for girls and that women cannot play at all times, increasing gender equality in sports.
 So far, the southern states of India, such as Maharashtra, and Tamil Nadu, have shown the highest participation of women in sports and physical activities.

-It is necessary that girls should come forward to do everything from which the male-dominated society has erased their names, from the playground to the battlefield, girls will have to stand with courage, this is the only rule of this game.
+Girls must come forward to do everything from which the male-dominated society has erased their names, from the playground to the battlefield, girls will have to stand with courage, this is the only rule of this game.

 Keep Reading